 1

 1. NATURE OF THE EXTENDED ESSAY 4

 2. AIMS OF THE EXTENDED ESSAY 5

 3. SUBJECTS AND TOPICS 5

 4. R ESPONSIBILITIES 6

-А) OF THE SCHOOL / THE EE & IB COORDINATOR: 6
+L A) OF THE SCHOOL / THE EE & IB COORDINATOR: 6

-В) OF THE SUPERVISORS: 6
+3) OF THE SUPERVISORS:

-C) Of the Students: 7
+c) Of the Students:

-5. II MPLEMENTATION PROCESS AT THE ATHÉNÉE DE LUXEMBOURG 8
+5. I , MPLEMENTATION PROCESS AT THE ATHÉNÉE DE LUXEMBOURG 8

-) PREPARATION DURING THE TWO YEARS PRECEDING THE IB DIPLOMA PROGRAMME
+A) PREPARATION DURING THE TWO YEARS PRECEDING THE IB DIPLOMA PROGRAMME

-) GUIDANCE AND SUPERVISION DURING THE IB DP YEARS
+3) GUIDANCE AND SUPERVISION DURING THE IB DP YEARS

-C) Possible Student Questions.
+c) Possible Student Questions

 Which documents do I consult for rules, guidelines and best practice?
+9

 What support can I expect from my supervisor?
+9

 What are the deadlines I have to meet? (cf. internal A.L. calendar of deadlines/EE timeline)

 What if I am at risk of not meeting deadlines?

 How is the Extended Essay marked?

 How does the EE contribute to your final point score?

 The diploma points matrix:

-The appiona points matrix: The purpose of the viva voce interview
+The purpose of the viva voce interview

 Advice on choosing a research question

-Group specific advice on choosing a research question:

-Advice on library-based researching
+Group specific advice on choosing a research question: Advice on library-based researching 11 12

-Advice on experiment-based research
+Advice on hibrary-based researching Advice on experiment-based research

 Advice on time management

+-

-6. A DVICE ON STRUCTURING AND WRITING THE EE 14
+NDVICE ON STRUCTURING AND WRITING THE EE

-А) GENERAL REQUIREMENTS 14
+A) GENERAL REQUIREMENTS

-В ,) Choice of topic 14
+в) Сноісе оf торіс

-С ,) LITERATURE REVIEW 14
+c) LITERATURE REVIEW

-D) Research question 15
+D) RESEARCH QUESTION

-E) TREATMENT OF THE TOPIC 15
+) TREATMENT OF THE TOPIC

-F) WRITING THE EXTENDED ESSAY 16
+F) WRITING THE EXTENDED ESSAY

-Structure 16

-Presentation
+Structure Presentation

-Referencing: some pointers 19
+Referencing: some pointers

-7. A SSESSMENT CRITERIA, THE RRS & THE RPPF: AN OVERVIEW 21
+SSESSMENT CRITERIA, THE RRS & THE RPPF: AN OVERVIEW

-A) Structure 21
+A) STRUCTURE

-В) Assessment criteria 22
+3) Assessment criteria

-С) THE RESEARCHERS REFLECTION SPACE (RSS) 23
+c) The Researchers Reflection Space (RSS)

-D) THE REFLECTION UPON PLANNING AND PROGRESS FORM (RPPF)
+Ι D) THE REFLECTION UPON PLANNING AND PROGRESS FORM (RPPF)

-Recommendations for the meetings: 25
+Recommendations for the meetings:

 8. APPENDICES 27

-A .
-INDICATIVE STUDENT/SUPERVISOR EE PROGRESS TRACKING FORM (NOT COMPULSORY) 27
+1 A. INDICATIVE STUDENT/SUPERVISOR EE PROGRESS TRACKING FORM (NOT COMPULSORY) 27

 B. GENERAL STUDENT CHECKLIST TO BE COMPLETED WITH FIRST DRAFT

-.
-DECLARATION OF COMPLIANCE WITH IB REGULATIONS ON MALPRACTICE
+C. DECLARATION OF COMPLIANCE WITH IB REGULATIONS ON MALPRACTICE

-O. OCC ETHICS GUIDE
+D. OCC ETHICS GUIDE

-E .
-DETAILED ASSESSMENT CRITERIA 32
+I E. DETAILED ASSESSMENT CRITERIA 32

-F. REFLECTIONS ON PLANNING AND PROGRESS FORM (RPPF) (SEPARATE DOCUMENT, WILL BE EMAILED TO EVERY STUDENT AND SUPERVISOR) 5 G. IB EFFECTIVE CITING AND REFERENCING GUIDE (SEPARATE DOCUMENT, WILL BE EMAILED TO EVERY STUDENT AND supervisor) ó
+F. REFLECTIONS ON PLANNING AND PROGRESS FORM (RPPF) (SEPARATE DOCUMENT, WILL BE EMAILED TO EVERY STUDENT AND SUPERVISOR) 6 G. IB EFFECTIVE CITING AND REFERENCING GUIDE (SEPARATE DOCUMENT, WILL BE EMAILED TO EVERY STUDENT AND SUPERVISOR) 6